ozma-io/ozma/README.md

 ```bash
 docker compose up --build --pull always --remove-orphans -d
 ```
+> [!WARNING]

-***Warning**: Be cautious when pulling the latest changes.
-Major updates might include breaking changes such as database upgrades. **Always back up your data before updating**.*
+> Be cautious when pulling the latest changes.
+Major updates might include breaking changes such as database upgrades. **Always back up your data before updating**.

 ## Stopping the Application
 To stop the application: